DennisH3/Data-Questers-CANDEV2022/README.md

 - basic_statistics.ipynb: contains code that answers all the average time questions.
 Included and modified code from reassignment.ipynb to get basic statistics for this attribute.
 Also compares just, excluding, and including Event Management Tickets averages.
 - correlation_test.Rmd: contains code that answers all the correlation questions using regression analysis (linear models and ANOVA)
 - reassignment.ipynb: contains code that calculates the number of times a ticket is reassigned
+- Visual Model RMD.Rmd: contains code that creates visualizations from resulting csvs from basic_statistics.ipynb

 ## Files in Google Drive
 - merged_ssc_ticket_data.csv: a data set that combines INCIDENTS.csv and INCIDENTS_OWNER_HISTORY.csv into one file
 - ssc_data_no_reassignment.csv (Extension): a data set that only has tickets that have NOT been reassigned based on merged_ssc_ticket_data.csv
 - reassignment.xlsx: analysis of ticket reassignment completed in Excel
+- /Presentations/Dashboard.pdf: final solution of the data challenge, compiles all relevant visualizations into a 2-page dashboard

 # Dependencies
 The environments used were Python, RStudio, and Excel